-This type of interpreting is used during conferences, training courses, and conventions with more than one working language.
+This type of interpreting is used during conferences, video calls, online meetings, training courses, and conventions with more than one working language.
 It is also known as conference or simultaneous interpreting in which translation from the source language into one or multiple target languages is rendered in real time.

 Simultaneous interpreting involves a team of two interpreters who alternate.